 Key Real Estate CRM Features

-- MLS Integration: Import property listings direct from Zillow, Trulia, and other aggregates.
+- MLS Integration: Import property listings and their information directly from Zillow, Trulia, and other aggregates.

-- Client Matching: Create real-time alerts for new properties that match clients’ preferences.
+- Client Matching: Create real-time notifications for new properties that match clients’ preferences.

 - Referral Tracking: See which clients or organizations are helping to usher in new business; also helps gauge customer loyalty and longevity.